vim-airline/vim-airline/README.md

 *  it's small.  i want the entire plugin to be less than 200 lines as a rule
 *  it gets you 90% of the way there; in addition to all the standard goodies, it integrates with [vim-bufferline][f], [fugitive][d], and [syntastic][e]
 *  it looks good with regular fonts, and provides configuration points so you can use unicode or powerline symbols
-*  it's fast to load, taking only 0.5ms.  by comparison, powerline needs 60ms on the same machine.
+*  it's fast to load, taking roughly 1ms.  by comparison, powerline needs 60ms on the same machine.

 # why's it called airline?

-i wrote this on an airplane, and since it's light as air it turned out to be a good name.  thanks for flying vim!
+i wrote the initial version on an airplane, and since it's light as air it turned out to be a good name.  thanks for flying vim!

 # configuration